McNair Scholars Program

 - Opportunity to travel abroad during spring break of the freshman year

 - Opportunity to study abroad in one of nine exchange student programs – McNair Scholars can choose to study in Canada, England, France, Germany, and Ireland.

-- Honors Program admission– This includes the opportunity to travel on the yearly Honors trip held every Fall.
-Locations include New York City, Philadelphia and Washington, D.C.
+- Honors Program Trips– Locations include New York City, Philadelphia and Washington, D.C.

 - Opportunity to participate in the National Model United Nations Conference in New York City

-- Participation in public service activities to further strengthen the local community
+- Participation and creation of community service projects to further strengthen the local community

 - Be a South Carolina resident.